divyanshu1810/codify/README.md

-# GitHub Wrapped - Your GitHub Year in Review
+# GitHub Unwrapped - Your GitHub Year in Review

 A beautiful, Spotify-inspired web application that showcases your GitHub activity and achievements throughout the year.
 Built with Next.js, TypeScript, Tailwind CSS, and Framer Motion.